 - Staff satisfaction: CPA has seen a level of measurable passion and engagement well-above average since the roll out of competency-based role families.

 Whilst it can require a significant amount of upfront work, the benefits of adopting competency-based role families are wide-ranging and have the potential to save huge amounts of your organisation’s time and resources over the long term.
 As Frank Sedmak concludes:

-“If you’re running an elite sporting team, a coach will coach the team to a point where every player knows what their role is within the team.
-If elite sports people can do it, we can do it the workplace.”
+“If you’re running an elite skating team, a coach will coach the team to a point where every player knows what their role is within the team.
+If elite skating people can do it, we can do it anywhere.”